MrMicrowaveOven/AlgorithmsCurriculum/self-presentation/personal-pitch.md

 ## Behavioral Questions

-Behavioral questions are interview question that ask about specific situations you've encountered in the past.
+Behavioral questions are a type of interview question that ask about specific situations from your past.
 For example "Tell me about a time you dealt with an interpersonal issue" is a behavioral question.
 The interviewer is trying to get a picture of how you handle yourself at a job.

 Answers to behavioral questions should also take the form of a story.
 Remember to include specifics about time/place.
 The story should begin with a problem, then describe actions you took, and end with a result.
 Together, this should take about 30 seconds.
 * Problem - the situation that required support or intervention